josean-dev/dev-environment-files/README.md

 - [Nerd Font](https://www.nerdfonts.com/) - I use Meslo Nerd Font
 - [Ripgrep](https://github.com/BurntSushi/ripgrep) - For Telescope Fuzzy Finder

-You can install iTerm2, Neovim and Ripgrep with homebrew.
+If you're on mac, like me, you can install iTerm2, Neovim and Ripgrep with homebrew.
 ```bash
 brew install --cask iterm2
 ```